 - Adobe partnered with TIME for Kids to launch a weekly interactive video series, “Draw with Drew (and Rosie!),” providing free art education to children whose schools have shifted to distance learning.

 - Adobe restructured its 2020 Adobe Creative Residents and Community Fund to benefit many more people in the creative community struggling during the COVID-19 pandemic.

 - Adobe developed and launched the COVID-19 Testing and Data Response Platform, which helps local governments conduct COVID-19 screening, test scheduling and testing facility operations.

 - The state of Utah used Adobe Sign software to accelerate their shift to telework during COVID-19.

-- From April 24 to May 31, Adobe is extending the Adobe Captivate free trial to 90 days, and providing a series of webinars in order to help teachers meet the challenge of delivering educational content online, now and into the future.
+- From April 24 to May 31, Adobe extended the Adobe Captivate free trial to 90 days and provided a series of webinars to help teachers meet the challenge of delivering educational content online, now and into the future.